Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 #### Unit Test: Comment Submission
 **Description:** Verify that a comment can be successfully submitted.
 **Test Steps:**
-1. Mock a logged-in user.
+1. Log in as a user.
-2. Navigate to the plant details page.
+2. Navigate to the plant details page through a plant icon on the map.
 3. Enter text into the comment box.
 4. Click the submit button.
 5. Verify that the comment appears at the end of the comment chain.